make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   according to those rules,
   we can still end up with undesirable patterns in the output.
-- And to make matters worse, those patterns might not be obvious at first glance.
+- And, to make matters worse, those patterns might not be obvious at first glance.
-- In fact, selecting constants to ensure sufficient randomness is non-trivial and has been a topic of research.
 - Let's do a poll to show an example.

 # Now it's time for our POLL!